G7: Friction with the United States

 The 2018 meeting in Charlevoix, Canada, was marred by fractious negotiations concerning tariffs and Donald Trump's position that Russia should be reinstated to the G7.
 The Trump administration had just imposed steel and aluminium tariffs on many countries, including European countries that are fellow members of the G7, and Canada, the host country for the 2018 meeting.
 Trump expressed dismay at Canadian Prime Minister Justin Trudeau for holding a press conference in which Canada restated its position on tariffs (a public criticism of Trump's economic policy), and directed his representatives at the meeting not to sign the economic section of the joint communiqué that is typically issued at the conclusion of the meeting.

 German Chancellor Angela Merkel described Trump's behaviour as a "depressing withdrawal", while French President Emmanuel Macron invited him "to be serious".
 In the final statement signed by all members except the US, the G7 announced its intention to recall sanctions and to be ready to take further restrictive measures within the next months against the Russian Federation for its failure to completely implement the Minsk Agreement.

-Iran–Israel War
+Twelve-Day War

-The G7 countries expressed support for Israel in the Iran–Israel War.
+The G7 countries expressed support for Israel in the Twelve-Day War.
 On 16 June 2025, G7 leaders said in a statement: "We affirm that Israel has a right to defend itself.
-We reiterate our support for the security of Israel.
+We reiterate our support for Israel's security.
 Iran is the principal source of regional instability and terror."
+On 22 March 2026, the foreign ministers of G7 condemned Iran's "unjustifiable" and "reckless" attacks on sites in the Gulf region.